victorkryz/HRUtils-SB/README.md

 ---
+><b id="f1">1</b> Consequently, some set of the database calls within the project does not work correctly with Oracle servers version lower 12.1.

-><b id="f1">1</b> There's some specific with getting oracle JDBC drivers from the Oracle Maven Repository
+><b id="f1">2</b> There's some specific with getting oracle JDBC drivers from the Oracle Maven Repository
 >(see topic [*How to get Oracle JDBC drivers and UCP from Oracle Maven Repository*](https://blogs.oracle.com/dev2dev/entry/how_to_get_oracle_jdbc)).

 > You might download Oracle JDBC Drivers directly [*here*](http://www.oracle.com/technetwork/database/features/jdbc/jdbc-drivers-12c-download-1958347.html) and install them into maven repository using maven command line, e.g: [↩](#a1)